nelsonaloysio/networkx-temporal/docs/source/guide.rst

 .. image:: ../figure/fig_66.png

-This method is particularly useful for tracking communities over time, as it allows to maintain the same community indices across snapshots, potentially contributing to the study of their dynamics.
+This method is particularly useful to track communities over time, as it allows to maintain the same community indices across snapshots, potentially contributing to the study of their dynamics.

+Although very simple, this example showcased how considering a network's temporal information can benefit its analysis, as well as help to better understand and visualize its mesoscale structures.

 -----

 .. rubric:: References

 ..
 [1] Tiago.
 P. Peixoto. ''Descriptive Vs. Inferential Community Detection in Networks: Pitfalls, Myths and Half-Truths'' (2023).
 Elements in the Structure and Dynamics of Complex Networks, Cambridge U.P.